 Within the Aboriginal and Torres Strait Island communities news travels fast.
-Community presentations to spread health messages is good health practice.
+Community presentations to spread health messages are good health practices.
 The project community consultations run by PFCA supported flipcharts as a preferred way of spreading the message.

 Flipcharts are: